Edgeev/SAGE-AI-Layer-0-AGI-runtime-LLM/README.md

 ---

-## ❓ FAQ
+## ❓ Extended FAQ

-> “Why Isn't This Interactive?”
+### “Why isn’t this interactive?”
 SAGE is not a chatbot.
-It does not respond — it regulates.
+It does not respond — it **regulates**.
 This repository showcases behavioral traces — not generation.
 To protect runtime integrity, no real-time inference interface is provided.
 Stability is visible.
 Not clickable.

-> “Why isn’t there any source code here?”
+### “Why isn’t there any source code here?”
-Because **coherence isn't computed — it's sustained.**
+Because **coherence isn’t computed — it’s sustained**.
-This repository shows behavior, not implementation.
-Full runtime access is granted under LOI.
+This repository shows **behavior**, not implementation.
+Full runtime access is granted only under LOI.

-> “Is this another agent wrapper?”
+### “Is this another agent wrapper?”
+No.
-No. SAGE operates at the **behavioral substrate level**.
+SAGE operates at the **behavioral substrate level**.
 It is model-agnostic, token-agnostic, and memory-free.

-> “What does Cr actually measure?”
+### “What does Cr actually measure?”
-Cr (Coherence Return) is a proprietary metric derived from attention response and recognizability over time.
+Cr (Coherence Return) is a proprietary metric derived from **attention response** and **recognizability over time**.
-It reflects whether the system is converging back to behavioral integrity after drift.
+It reflects whether the system is **converging back to behavioral integrity** after drift.

-> “Can we try it with our own LLMs?”
+### “Can we try it with our own LLMs?”
 Yes.
 The runtime is designed to integrate via output-only API.
 Contact us to initiate evaluation.

+### “But couldn’t this be faked by precomputed answers?”
+No.
+SAGE handles arbitrary input dynamically, with no memory, fine-tuning, or scripted state.
+**Coherence is not precompiled — it emerges through runtime role regulation.**

+### “What makes SAGE different from a classifier?”
+Classifiers **map input to labels**.
+SAGE **stabilizes identity over time**.
+It doesn’t choose — it **resists drift** and sustains coherent role behavior without context or recurrence.

 ---